wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/5-exercise-authorize-security-groups.md

 ### Add controller and view for Products

 Earlier, the middleware was configured to use the group claim from Microsoft identity as the role claim in ASP.NET's identity system.
 The `[Authorize]` attribute has a property that can specify the roles required to access a controller.
-Since the group claim contains the group Id, the Id is specified in the attribute.
-The Id is the object id copied from the Azure Active Directory admin center.
+Since the group claim contains the group ID, the ID is specified in the attribute.
+The ID is the object ID copied from the Azure Active Directory admin center.

 Add a new file **ProductsController.cs** to the **Controllers** folder.
 Add the following code to it: